 Close to Vík is the most famous black sand beach in Iceland, Reynisfjara.
 There you can see black volcanic sand as far as sight reaches and marvel at some unique basalt columns in the cliffs nearby.
 Like in Víkurfjara you still need to be careful and respect nature′s boundaries by not going too close to the ocean and it′s also forbidden to climb in the basalt columns.

 On the other side of the lagoon next to Reynisfjara there is Dyrhólaey which is a small volcanic mountain which takes its name from its peculiar hole in the rock formed over the years by the tides of the ocean.
 This makes for a spectacular sight seeing and an interesting walk.
 From there Reynisfjara and the protruding rocks of Reynisdrangar can be seen quite clearly as well.

 The waterfalls Skógafoss and Seljalandsfoss are close to the Ring Road on the South coast.
 Skógafoss is known to be impressive and is a favorite spot for photographs.
 You can also walk up to the right of the waterfall to catch another view of the waterfall and its spectacular surroundings.

 Another fun thing about Seljalandsfoss is that you can walk behind the water falling off the cliff to catch a completely different perspective of the waterfall.
 Both waterfalls are worth a visit, even if they are not as big as Gullfoss.
-In fact, you can go with the Trolls there in this tour (here) where you will also take a glacier hike and visit Reynisfjara with a Troll guide.
+In fact, you can go with the Trolls there in the South Coast Tour here where you will also take a glacier hike and visit Reynisfjara with a Troll guide.